Nebuchadnezzar II 023

 i-na .DINGIR.RA.KI ku-um-mu be-lu-ti-ia a-na -ma-at šar-ru-ti-ia la šu-um-ṣa

-(ii 25) In Babylon, the private chambers of my lordly majesty were not decorous enough for my status as king.
-Because worshiping the god Marduk, my lord, was present in my heart, in order to widen the residence of my royal majesty, in Babylon, the city (under) my protection that I love, I did not change its street(s), displace its dais(es), nor block up its canal(s).
-I searched far and wide for (the site of a new) kummu-building and 490 cubits distance outside of Nēmetti-Enlil, the outer wall of Babylon, I built two strong embankments with bitumen and baked brick (and) a wall like a mountain.
+(ii 25) In Babylon, the kummu-building of my lordly majesty was not decorous enough for my status as king.
+Because reverence of the god Marduk, my lord, was present in my heart, when I widened (lit. “in order to widen”) the residence of my royal majesty in Babylon, the city (under) my protection, which I love, I did not change its street(s), displace its dais(es), nor block up its canal(s).

 ii 2626